Trainee Patent Attorney

 Emma joined as a technical assistant at Mathys & Squire after completing her MBio degree at the University of Warwick and her PhD in Developmental Neuroscience at the Francis Crick Institute.

-Emma received a First Class MBio degree from the University of Warwick.
-For her master’s project, she researched into the regulation of autophagy in fruit flies.
 She also studied for a PhD at the Francis Crick Institute and was awarded her doctorate by King’s College London.
-Her PhD research focused on the role of neuron-glial interactions during developmental neurite remodelling in the fruit fly visual system.
+Her PhD research focused on the underlying mechanisms involved in neural circuit formation in the fruit fly visual system.
 During her PhD, Emma had the opportunity to attend a Developmental Neuroscience course and present her research at the Okinawa Institute of Science and Technology.

 Memberships & organisations